xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 Including the values of ALL fields for this instrument, including score field values.

-The body of a PUT request to the same URL MUST contain a JSON object of the same format.
-Data PUT to the URL SHOULD contain all fields with data entry.
-The server will null the data for keys not specified.
-A PUT request MAY not specify score columns that will be calculated/overwriten by server-side scoring.
-If the client attempted to score fields client-side and the value passed by the PUT request conflict with the server-side calculation of the score, the server-side calculation will win.
-Any keys specified in the document PUT that do not match a corresponding field in the form MAY be ignored.

-The specification for PATCH request is similar to a PUT request, with the exception that any fields not specified MUST be unmodified by the server rather than nulled.
-In most cases a series of PATCH requests SHOULD be used rather than a single PUT request for a client with pagination.
+PUT / PATCH / POST are not supported for this.

-A 200 OK will be returned on success, and a 404 Not Found if $InstrumentName is not a valid instrument installed in this Loris instance.
+A 200 OK will be returned on success, and a 404 Not Found if $InstrumentName is not a valid instrument installed in this LORIS instance.

 #### 3.3.2 Instrument Flags
 ```
-GET /candidates/$CandID/$VisitLabel/instruments/$InstrumentName[/dde]/flags
+GET /candidates/$CandID/$VisitLabel/instruments/$InstrumentName/flags
-PUT /candidates/$CandID/$VisitLabel/instruments/$InstrumentName[/dde]/flags
-PATCH /candidates/$CandID/$VisitLabel/instruments/$InstrumentName[/dde]/flags
 ```

-This URL is used to GET and modify flags for an instrument.
-The standard GET/PUT/PATCH rules apply.
-However, PATCH and PUT requests MUST include the "Meta" attribute and all fields in it MUST be specified and match the values in the URL, otherwise a "400 Bad request" error is returned and no data is modified.
-Like instruments, the [/dde] component is optional and used to differentiate single data entry and double data entry flags.
+This URL is used to GET flags for an instrument.
+The standard GET rules apply.
 The "Validity" flag may be missing, if the ValidityEnabled flag is not true for this instrument.

 The format of the JSON object for these URLS is: